-Following the start of the grant period, BSCC staff will conduct a Grantee Orientation in Sacramento (at a date to be determined later).
+Following the start of the grant period, BSCC staff will conduct a mandatory Grantee Orientation (on a date to be determined later).
 The purpose of this mandatory session is to review the program requirements, invoicing and budget modification processes, data collection and reporting requirements, as well as other grant management and monitoring activities.
-Typically, the Project Director, Financial Officer, Day-to-Day Contact, Evaluator and (for cities) a minimum of one Community Partner must attend.
-Grant recipients may use CalVIP grant funds for travel-related expenditures such as airfare, mileage, meals, lodging and other per diem costs.
-Applicants should include anticipated costs in the budget section of the proposal under the "Other" category.
+Typically, the Project Director, Financial Officer, Day-to-Day Contact and (for cities) one Community Partner must attend.
+Grantees are also strongly encouraged to include their Evaluator.

+If an in-person training is scheduled, Grant recipients may use CalVIP grant funds for travel-related expenditures such as airfare, mileage, meals, lodging, and other per diem costs.
+Applicants should include potential travel costs in the budget section of the proposal under the "Other" category for this single day event.

-Staff Travel
+Travel